Tsuruko04/aizynthfinder/README.md

 First clone the repository using Git.

+Before installing dependecies, you need to confirm that your system has installed python3-devel, if not,please install it first.

+    sudo apt-get apt-get install python3-dev or

+    yum install python3-devel

 Then execute the following commands in the root of the repository

     conda env create -f env-dev.yml